 The college is here to help both the victim and the accused.
 Guidance, support, and counseling will be given or arranged for upon request.
 If you feel you may have a need because you are or have been involved in any of the above-mentioned actions, we urge you to seek out help to address them.

-See also the Emergency Procedure Handbook or the Student Handbook.
+See also the Emergency Procedures Handbook or the Student Handbook.

 KMBC does not discriminate against applicants or students on the basis of race, color, national or ethnic origin.